open-telemetry/opentelemetry-java-instrumentation/README.md

 [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector/blob/main/receiver/otlpreceiver/README.md)
 at `http://localhost:4317`.

+Note: If you need export metrics you should before install [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector/blob/main/receiver/otlpreceiver/README.md) and also use this command: -Dotel.metrics.exporter=otlp

+To install collector, this example: docker run -d -p 4317:4317 otel/opentelemetry-collector

+If you not need use [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector/blob/main/receiver/otlpreceiver/README.md) you can use this command to exclude export metrics: -Dotel.metrics.exporter=none

 Configuration parameters are passed as Java system properties (`-D` flags) or as environment variables.
 See [the configuration documentation][config] for the full list of configuration items.
 For example: